 Duke undergrads can earn a bachelor's degree and a Master of Engineering or Master of Engineering Management degree in just five years through Duke's progressive 4+1 Masters program.
-Students who are admitted as undergradutes get a head start in this accelerated program by taking graduate level courses during your senior year.
+Students who are admitted as undergradutes get a head start in this accelerated program by taking graduate level courses during their senior year.

 Details to Remember

 - To be admitted while an undergraduate, complete our online application as early as the spring of your junior year or as late as the spring of your senior year and indicate that you are a 4+1 candidate.
 See our tips on choosing when to apply.
 An application fee waiver is available for Duke students, and Duke 4+1 applicants are not required to take the GRE.

-- You can allocate four departmental graduate courses* taken in your senior year toward your MEng degree requirements using the Pratt Credit Transfer form.
-Transferred courses must fulfill MEng degree requirements in the major of interest.
+- You can allocate four departmental graduate courses* taken in your senior year toward your MEng/MEM degree requirements using the Pratt Credit Transfer form.
+Transferred courses must fulfill MEng/MEM degree requirements in the major of interest.
 Note: Only the credits transfer, the grade remains on your undergraduate transcript and is part of your undergraduate GPA.

-- Graduate courses used for your MEng degree cannot be used for your undergraduate degree
+- Graduate courses used for your MEng/MEM degree cannot be used for your undergraduate degree

 - In order for students admitted as undergraduates to complete the program in only one additional year, you must complete the required internship the summer between your undergraduate degree and the start of your master's program at Duke.

 *The transfer of credit requires approval of the Director of Master of Engineering Studies (DMS) for the major of interest/Director of the MEM program and the Associate Dean for Undergraduate Affairs.
 AB Duke scholars and other students on a case-by-case basis may be able to allocate up to six courses towards the degree.
 Graduate courses are listed in the 500s or above.

 - Spring of Junior Year for admission in Fall of Senior year